Richmond Plaza (South) Drainage and Paving Improvements

 During a neighborhood meeting with council man Pollard about the Richmond plaza construction, the people at the meeting requested the sidewalks be of a 4 ft width.
 The drawings of the project show the width to be 5 ft.
 They were to be installed next to the curb.
 This meeting was few months back at the intersection of aspen and maple ridge

-Jgrabbe asked 3 months agoThank you for sharing your comments with us.
+Jgrabbe asked about 1 year agoThank you for sharing your comments with us.
 We will share them with the project team.
 Thanks!

 -